CDC sourceContent informed by CDC Alpha-Gal Syndrome resourcesView CDC resources

 Sensitivity varies.
 Some react only to red meat, others to dairy, gelatin, and even some medications.

-Meal Planning & Cooking
+Meal planning & cooking

-Practical tips for preparing safe, delicious meals
+Practical tips for preparing safe, delicious meals the whole table can share.

-Safe Proteins to Stock
+Safe proteins to stock

 • Chicken